 A significant number of responsibilities under the Scheme of Delegation lie with the CEO.
-It is recognised that the CEO may choose to delegate some of their duties to other members of the executive, the Deputy CEO, the Director of Education and the Director of People and Communications and other staff with the BDMAT Central Team.
+It is recognised that the CEO may choose to delegate some of their duties to other members of the executive team and other staff with the BDMAT Central Team.